Our Approach

 Since that time, LSUR expanded its capability in searches, services, and techniques.

-In 1988, LSUR obtained a lease of county land across the street from the Jackson County Sheriff’s Communication’s Department, where the team built it’s own building for housing the most advanced dive rescue and recovery team in the metropolitan area.
+In 1988, LSUR obtained a lease of county land across the street from the Jackson County Sheriff’s Communication Department, where the team built its own building to house the most advanced dive rescue and recovery team in the metropolitan area.

 LSUR receives much of its funding from public donations, corporate donations, grants and from the Jackson County Missouri Legislature.
 The Team does not charge law and fire agencies for our specialized work.
 However the general public is charged for personal property recovery to offset the cost of the search operation.
-No charge is ever requested for giving water safety presentations.
+No charge is ever requested to give water safety presentations.

 In addition to covering yearly administrative expenses, much of the funding received is used to maintain our inventory of equipment, and to purchase new operating equipment.
 For example, we collected enough donations in 2013 to purchase a Lowrance Side Scan sonar to compliment and improve our sonar capability.